TheDcoder/My-Stuff/AutoIt.md

 [`ConvertTime12To24`](https://git.io/vdWnY) - Converts 12 hour time to 24 hour time, made while keeping _DateDiff's format in mind :)

+[`IsWindowNotResponding`](https://git.io/vbcvJ) -  Programatically check for "This window is not responding" in AutoIt

 ## UDFs

 [Process UDF](https://www.autoitscript.com/forum/topic/174697-process-udf-get-both-the-output-the-exit-code/#comment-1264810) - Get both the output & the exit code of a command with a single line of code.